Dependency & Indemnity Compensation (DIC)

 - Service members who are currently listed as missing in action for more than 90 days

-- Service members who are currently listed as POW's for more than 90 days
+- Service members who are currently listed as Prisoners of War (POW) for more than 90 days

 A surviving spouse who has lost her/his benefits due to remarriage can have the benefits reinstated if the remarriage is ended through divorce or death.